 Find your favorite bra brands

-Natori: I stumbled upon Natori a few years ago when I had my first bra fitting and I’ve been a devotee ever since.
-Their bras are so well-made and sexy and comfortable – the lingerie embodiment of #freedominpleasure!
+Natori: Its easy to become a devotee of Natori.
+Their bras are so well-made, sexy, comfortable, and supportive—the lingerie embodiment of #freedominpleasure!
 Yes, they cost a bit more but if you take care of them, they’ll last way longer than your cheap bras.
-My personal fave is the Feathers.
+One particular favorite style is the Feathers.

-Wacoal: Ditto everything I said about Natori except Wacoal is slightly more utilitarian and lower-priced.
-The keyword for both those descriptors is slightly!
-I’m currently lusting after the Lace Affair in green because it’s a softcup, non-underwire bra that’s super supportive.
+Wacoal: Ditto everything about Natori except Wacoal is a bit lower-priced and slightly more utilitarian in design. (“A bit” and “slightly” are key here.)
+The Lace Affair is soft-cup, non-underwire bra that’s super supportive.
 What sorcery is this?!

-B’Tempted is Wacoal’s younger, hipper, & more affordable brand.
-(Can we talk about how I love when brands give you a variety of accessible options?!)
-Still high quality and with brighter colors and trendier styles.
-I’m obsessed with my Bella Balconette in Blithe.
+b.tempt’d is Wacoal’s younger, hipper, & more affordable brand.
+(Can we talk about how awesome it is when brands give you a variety of accessible options?!)
+Still high quality, these bras come in brighter colors and trendier styles.
+Kait is wearing the Bella Balconette in Blithe in the photo above.

 Breasts are wonderful but sometimes overlooked sources of pleasure.
+Playing with them activates the same parts of your brain as genital play.
 For some, breast play even leads to orgasm!
 But the benefits don’t end there: breast play is also great for you and your relationship.

 The more you and your partner touch your breasts, the more familiar you’ll be with how they feel.
 This makes it easier to spot any changes.
 On top of that, breast play helps you feel closer to your partner because it causes your brain to release oxytocin, the love and cuddling hormone.

 Like any sex act, breast play isn’t for everyone.
 If that’s you, no worries.
 If you want to explore, read on.

 5 Ways to Make Breast Play More pleasurable.

 - Start gently!
 No pawing or grabbing please!!
 For most people, this doesn’t feel good.
-Instead, start with light touches, firm but soft squeezes, and gentle kisses and licks.
+Instead, start with light touches, smooth strokes, soft squeezes, and gentle kisses, licks, and nibbles.